SpikeAI/2020_pytorch-msssim_obsolete/README.md

 ### Stability and normalization

 MS-SSIM is a particularly unstable metric when used for some architectures and may result in NaN values early on during the training.
 The msssim method provides a normalize attribute to help in these cases.
 There are three possible values.
-We recommend using the value normalized="relu" when training.
+We recommend using the value normalize="relu" when training.

 - None : no normalization method is used and should be used for evaluation
 - "relu" : the `ssim`and `mc` values of each level during the calculation are rectified using a relu ensuring that negative values are zeroed